yonatanbe/git_workshop/exercises/pr.md

-## Creating your PRs
+## Merging your PRs when conflicts arise

-We all want to share and contribute to others' projects.
+We all want to share and contribute to others' projects. but sometimes more than one person works on the same file and conflicts happen. regular conflicts in repositories are a bit easier to solve, but between repositories this can get strange...
-Let's learn how to cope with unmergeble PRs!
+So let's learn how to cope with unmergeble PRs!

+#### Edit your Team's file
 * clone your fork of git_workshop.
 * remember the file you created in <a href="https://github.com/nadavwe/git_workshop#before-you-start">Before You Start</a>? please edit it a bit.
 * commit & push.

+#### create an unmergeable PR
 now, let's create a PR:
   * go to your github repository, and on the right click pull Requests.
   * click New Pull Requests.